NavneetKanna/blog/_posts/2024-01-06-Understanding-C.md

 char *s = "hello"
 ```

-For the first case, s is an array and a pointer in the second.
-However, there is one major difference:
+There is one major difference:

 1. In the array version, the chars can be modfied.
 But, in the pointer version, we cannot modify the string.